gitlabhq/gitlab-runner/docs/configuration/tls-self-signed.md

   predefined file:
   - `/etc/gitlab-runner/certs/hostname.crt` on *nix systems when GitLab Runner is executed as root.
   - `~/.gitlab-runner/certs/hostname.crt` on *nix systems when GitLab Runner is executed as non-root.
   - `./certs/hostname.crt` on other systems.
-If running Runner as a Windows service, this will not work.
+If running GitLab Runner as a Windows service, this will not work.
 Use the last option instead.

   If your server address is: `https://my.gitlab.server.com:8443/`, create the